sihsch/EC-LLC-WNCS/README.md

 #### Step #5: How to Run the Source Code

+This project consists of two main components: a server-side script (`remote_receiver.py`) and a corresponding client-side script (`remote_sender.py`).
+The server-side script listens for incoming connections, while the client-side script initiates a connection to the server.
+Both scripts are designed to work together to facilitate communication between the server and the client.

+## Usage Instructions

+Before running the code, please ensure that you have the IP address of the server handy.
+You will need this IP address to establish a connection between the server and the client.

+### Server-Side Setup

+1. Navigate to the server-side directory.
+2. Run the server-side script using the following command:

+    ```bash
+    python remote_receiver.py
+    ```

+   This command starts the server-side script, which will begin listening for incoming connections.

+### Client-Side Setup

+1. Navigate to the client-side directory.
+2. Run the client-side script using the following command, replacing `{server IP address}` with the actual IP address of the server:

+    ```bash
+    python remote_sender.py -ip {server IP address}
+    ```

+   This command initiates a connection to the server using the specified IP address.

+Once the server and client scripts are running, they will be able to communicate with each other as intended.

+## Additional Information

+- Make sure that both the server and the client are connected to the same network if you are running them locally.

 | Syntax      | Description (Local side) |
 | ----------- | ----------- |
 |AlphaBot2.py       | contain the functionality to move the AlphaBot       |